muthuspark/mastering-python/README.md

-# JavaScript Articles Blog
+# Python Articles Blog

-Welcome to the JavaScript Articles Blog!
-This project contains over 100 articles covering everything from the basics to advanced concepts, design patterns, and data structures in JavaScript.
+Welcome to the Python Articles Blog!
+This project contains over 100 articles covering everything from the basics to advanced concepts, design patterns, and data structures in Python.
 The blog is created using the [Quarto](https://quarto.org) tool and hosted on GitHub.

 ## Table of Contents